First Time Home Buyers Thinking Like Investors

 The First-Time Home Buyer Incentive is useful for some, though its benefits are limited.
 The maximum amount the program allows borrows is four times their qualifying income if household income is less than $120,000 per year.
 That means the maximum amount of a mortgage may be and still be eligible for the incentive is $480,000.
 That significantly limits the kind of housing first time buyers can purchase in Canada’s more expensive real estate markets.

-Many savvy millennials are beginning to think like investors.
-A pre-construction condominium purchase is becoming more popular among this generation because they can invest in housing now and save money towards the building completion and the closing date.
-The down payment is paid out over time eliminating the need for an immediate down payment.
+Savvy millennials are thinking like investors.
+A pre-construction condominium purchase is becoming more popular among this generation because it allows them to invest in housing now and save money towards the building completion and the closing date.

 Note: The First-Time Home Buyers Survey was conducted via an online survey between August 25 and August 31, 2020, with an online sample of 801 adult Canadians.
 The margin of error for a probability sample size of 801 ± 3.5% is 19 times out of 20.